Campus Living Services

 Little Rock, AR 72204

 Students are encouraged to promptly report any maintenance concern or damage.
-For routine maintenance, an electronic work order request can be submitted through the Housing website.
+For routine maintenance, an electronic work order request can be submitted through the Campus Living Self Service Portal.
 For emergencies, contact a reception desk, the RA on-call, or the Hall Director.
 Periodic maintenance checks will be conducted throughout the year.
-Staff will go through rooms and make note of maintenance concerns.
+Staff will inspect rooms and make note of maintenance concerns.
 Notices will be posted before conducting regularly scheduled maintenance checks.

 Housing offers parking for residents and their guests, including spaces for handicap accessibility and motorcycles.
 Residents with vehicles will be issued a Housing parking hang tag and will use their UALR ID card for entry into Lots 10, 12, and 15.
 Residents allowing unauthorized entrance into a lot may lose parking privileges in the gated lots.
 The charge for a lost or non-returned hang tag is $25.